FitcheckBU/FitcheckBU/README.md

     ```

     - To access the app from a phone on the same network, start the dev server with `npm run dev -- --host` and open the shown network URL on your device.

+## Data Model

+- See `docs/data-model.md` for the canonical Firestore schema used by the app (fields, types, and sources).